 Claims: Relieves pain and inflammation.
 May help lower uric acid levels in people with gout.
 Acts as a digestive aid and appetite stimulant.

 What we know: Harpagoside, the active ingredient in devil’s claw, appears to reduce pain and inflammation in joints.
-Some studies suggest stomach acid may counteract benefits, so take the supplement between meals when less stomach acid is released.
+Some studies suggest stomach acid may counteract benefits, so take devil's claw for arthritis between meals when less stomach acid is released.